 American Airlines, Inc., as Sponsor and Administrator for the Company-sponsored Health and Welfare Benefit plans, has a two-tiered appeal process - referred to as First Level and Second Level Appeals.
 First Level Appeals are conducted by the network and/or claim administrator or benefit administrator that rendered the adverse benefit determination.
-Second Level Appeals are conducted by the Pension Benefits Administration Committee (PBAC) at American Airlines, Inc.
+Second Level Appeals are conducted by the Pension Benefits Administration Committee (PBAC) at American Airlines, Inc. (Appeals may be filed on adverse benefit determinations such as claim denial or reduction in benefits, eligibility/enrollment denial, partial payment or partial denial of benefits, rescission of coverage, application of a benefit penalty, or other such adverse benefit determinations.)

 This two-tiered appeal process is mandatory for all claims, unless otherwise stated in this document.
 The one exception to this mandatory two-tiered process is an appeal for an urgent care claim - for urgent care claim appeals, only Second Level Appeals are required - no First Level Appeals are necessary.
-Employees must use both levels of appeal (or the Second Level Appeal for urgent care claims) and must exhaust all administrative remedies to resolve any claim issues the appeal process is defined by the respective insurers and HMOs (thus, it might not be a two-tiered process).
-The PBAC cannot render a decision involving fully insured benefits (except for administrative, eligibility and enrollment issues, as stated previously).
-The insurers and HMOs make the final appeal determinations for their respective insured coverages/benefits.
-Each insurer or HMO has its own appeal process, and you should contact the respective insurer or HMO for information on how to file an appeal (see "HMO Contact Information" in the Health Maintenance Organizations (HMOs) section.)
+Employees must use both levels of appeal (or the Second Level Appeal for urgent care claims) and must exhaust all administrative remedies to resolve any claim issues.